gtrdp/cs-rug-internship/LogBook/README.md

 	- Sending the data must be careful.
 Watch out for **sending failure**.
 	- Understanding bluetooth advertising packet: An example of how to make use of limited data size in BTLE (20 bytes)
 		- http://j2abro.blogspot.nl/2014/06/understanding-bluetooth-advertising.html
+	- Studied how to make use of limited data size in BLE: learn by the iBeacon.
+- **Tue May 24 10:47:42 CEST 2016**
+	- Focusing on working on bluetooth communication.

 June #4 (Final Eval)